History of Florida: Infrastructure

 Consistent with usage throughout the country, more than 51% of homes in Florida in 2015 use mobile phones or wireless only.

+The American Society of Civil Engineers gave Florida a C grade for its overall infrastructure in 2021 and with them noting a strong transportation system but needing help in other areas.
+Florida infrastructure continues it face challenges in maintain roads, bridges, and other essential infrastructure.

 Tourism

 During the late 19th century, Florida became a popular tourist destination as Henry Flagler's railroads expanded into the area.
 In 1891, railroad magnate Henry Plant built the luxurious Tampa Bay Hotel in Tampa; the hotel was later adapted for use as the campus for the University of Tampa.

 Flagler built the Florida East Coast Railway from Jacksonville to Key West.
 Along the route he provided grand accommodations for passengers, including the Ponce de Leon Hotel in St. Augustine, the Ormond Hotel in Ormond Beach, the Royal Poinciana Hotel and the Breakers Hotel in Palm Beach, and the Royal Palm Hotel in Miami.

 In February 1888, Florida had a special tourist: President Grover Cleveland, the first lady, and his party visited Florida for a couple of days.
 He visited the Subtropical Exposition in Jacksonville, where he made a speech supporting tourism to the state; he took a train to St. Augustine, meeting Henry Flagler; and a train to Titusville, where he boarded a steamboat and visited Rockledge.
 On his return trip, he visited Sanford and Winter Park.

 Flagler's railroad connected cities on the east coast of Florida.
 This created more urbanization along that corridor.
 Development also followed the construction of Turnpikes I-95 in east Florida, and I-75 in west Florida.
 These routes aided tourism and urbanization.
 Northerners from the East Coast used I-95 and tended to settle along that route.
 People from the MidWest tended to use I-75, and settled along the west coast of Florida.